 Break the Stigma

-The Trust is backing a campaign launched by service user Ben Salmons to combat the stigma attached to mental health issues.
-Ben has created the Break the Stigma initiative to help people understand more about the subject and to tackle common misconceptions.
+Ben Salmons created the Break the Stigma initiative back in 2015.
+He is determined to combat the stigma attached to mental health issues to help people understand more about the subject and to tackle common misconceptions.

 See the Signs, Save a Life